FA Application Information

-The Family Ambassador application is now open.
+The Family Ambassador application is currently closed.
 The application includes two essay questions.

 - Reflect on your own/your family’s unique identities, and describe an experience you had that could help aid other families in their transition to Northwestern.
 Please include what was challenging about the experience for you and/or your family, what you learned from the experience, and how this experience prepares you for the Family Ambassador role.

 We encourage you to save a word document with your responses.

 Applicants selected to continue will participate in our individual interview process.
 The interview process will involve a 20-minute Zoom meeting with FamCO and the Coordinator of Family Engagement, and will occur between March 4 - March 7.

 Final selections will be communicated by March 19.